Posts by Yellowhammer News — Page 23

 Tips to prepare your home for cold weather

-Nothing impacts your energy use—and therefore, your utility bill—more than the weather.
-Specifically, the outside air temperature.
-But even though cold, winter weather is rolling into our area, you don’t have to be at the mercy of mother nature when it comes to home heating costs.
-According to Huntsville Utilities, there are many simple things […]
+Even though cold weather is rolling into our area, you don’t have to be at the mercy of mother nature when it comes to home heating costs.

 Huntsville a Top 10 ‘Real Estate Market to Watch’